-zynamics BinNavi is the primary binary code reverse engineering tool
+zynamics BinNavi is the leading open source binary code reverse engineering tool

 based on graph visualization